readysettech/proxysql_scheduler/README.md

-# proxysql_scheduler
+# Readyset ProxySQL Scheduler
-Scheduler to integrate ProxySQL and Readyset
+Scheduler to integrate Readyset and ProxySQL.

 # Workflow
 This scheduler executes the following steps: